Self-Compassion for the Female Athlete (Podcast – 31:36mins).

 Abstract: The aim of the study is to better understand how both situational and dispositional factors influence motivational responses in sports.
 Situational goals are established within an achievement context and are often created by influential figures such as coaches.
 Dispositional factors, which play an important role in self-motivation, include behaviors and cognitive strategies developed over time in order to help athletes reach their goals and demonstrate competence.

-License: This is an Open Access article, distributed under the terms of the Creative Commons Attribution licence (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted re-use, distribution, and reproduction in any medium, provided the original work is properly cited.
+License: This is an Open Access article, distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted re-use, distribution, and reproduction in any medium, provided the original work is properly cited.

-Perfection(ism) in Sport (Audi-Video with Dr. John Dunn – 33:10mins)
+Perfection(ism) in Sport (Audio-Video with Dr. John Dunn – 33:10mins)

 Citation: Dunn, J. (Host).
 (2021, May 28).
 Perfection(ism) in Sport.
 Audiovisual.
 University of Alberta. https://drive.google.com/file/d/1amRLVblEQ65LcCVQ6VET_7eNIZ9DpJsx/view?usp=sharing